Ring Flight by Al Koran, Mark Bennett, Urbain, and Gentlemen’s Magic

 • Can be performed completely surrounded with no angle issues

-• Modern versions like AirFlight disguise the gimmick as an everyday item (e.g., Apple AirTag)
+• Modern versions like AirFlight are disguised as everyday objects (e.g., Apple AirTag) for impromptu use

 Pros